CULTURE AND PEOPLE IN ETHIOPIA

 - Ethiopian Orthodox Christianity is practiced by approximately 43% of the population and has a history dating back to the 4th century.
 Religion has played a significant role in shaping the country’s art, architecture, and music.

-- Islam, practiced by approximately 34% of the population, has also left a lasting impact on Ethiopian culture.
+- Islam, practiced by approximately 34% of the population, has also left a lasting impact on the Ethiopian Culture Tour.
 The city of Harar considered the fourth holiest city in Islam, is renowned for its ancient mosques and colorful markets.
 The peaceful coexistence of these two major religions is a testament to the tolerance and respect found within Ethiopian society.

 Ethiopian art and craftsmanship are as diverse as the people themselves, with each ethnic group contributing their unique skills and aesthetics to the country’s creative landscape.
 Traditional Ethiopian crafts include pottery, basket weaving, leatherwork, and textiles, all of which showcase the artistry and ingenuity of the local people.